Lucius Beebe Memorial Library: The Building

 The building is constructed in the neo-classical style.
 It was originally described as New England colonial with Georgian influence built in the Greek style.
 There is also a large reading room adorned with medallions that pay homage to literary giants such as Homer, Cicero, Shakespeare, and Ralph Waldo Emerson.
 The medallions were constructed by Bennidetto Chippolini.

+Programs and Opportunities

+The Beebe Library offers both virtual and in-person programs for both adults and children, including book clubs, story times, and craft activities.